Bone Cancer Overview (cont.)

 A variety of imaging tests may be used to identify bone tumors, including bone cancers.
 Very early bone cancers may not be apparent on plain X-rays, but X-ray examination can identify many tumors.
 CT scans are more precise and may be used to identify bone tumors.
 MRI scans can provide detail of the soft tissues of the body and can typically reveal whether the cancer has spread beyond the bone into nearby tissues.

-While many bone cancers have a characteristic appearance on imaging studies, a biopsy (tissue sample) may be taken in order to precisely determine what kind of cancer is present.
+While many bone cancers have a characteristic appearance on imaging studies, a biopsy (tissue sample) must be taken in order to precisely determine what kind of cancer is present and confirm the diagnosis.
 The biopsy can be taken with a needle or through a surgical incision.

 What is the treatment for bone cancer?